-Nalolo chiefs turn plans into real benefits
+Nalolo Chiefs turn plans into real benefits

-The Vanua o Nalolo Great Council of Chiefs meeting today focused on executing a key memorandum of understanding signed on December 22, 2025, as leaders moved to strengthen the Vanua’s business arms and improve revenue streams for long-term sustainability.
+The Vanua o Nalolo Great Council of Chiefs meeting focused on executing a key Memorandum of Understanding signed on December 22, 2025, as leaders moved to strengthen the Vanua’s business arms and improve revenue streams for long-term sustainability.

 Chiefs and representatives reviewed current investments and agreed that the MOU marks a major step in turning long-held plans into action, with benefits expected to reach landowning units and communities across Nalolo.